 This course to provide wide-ranging training in environmental microbiology, applicable both to students with previous knowledge of a relevant subject and to those with little background in environmental microbiology.
 We aim to provide students with theoretical knowledge, practical skills and an appreciation of the application of the subject.
 We also develop students' communication and generic skills.
 'Environmental Microbiology is the study of microorganisms that inhabit the earth and their roles in carrying out processes in both natural and human-made systems'.
-In this subject there is much emphasis on interfaces between environmental sciences and microbiology and molecular biology, but this must be combined with knowledge of environmental science.
+In this subject there is much emphasis on interfaces between environmental sciences and microbial ecology.
+An environmental microbiologist thus needs a good grounding in basic microbiology and molecular biology, but this must be combined with knowledge of environmental science.